 The investigation into the extension of the Koitiata wastewater network to serve the entire community continues.
 Support in the community for this to occur is currently divided.
-The

-Most Likely Scenario for Koitiata indicated by Council as part of Asset Management Plan workshops was for the status quo to continue.
+The Most Likely Scenario for Koitiata was for the status quo to continue.